DataFrame API

 // Clean and transformdf.fillNull("score", 0) // replace nullsdf.cast("amount", "number") // type conversion

-// Exportconst json = await df.toJSON({ pretty: true })const csv = await df.toCSV({ delimiter: "\t" })These are all sugar over existing methods — shape() calls explain(), valueCounts() uses groupBy().aggregate(), fillNull() and cast() use computed().
+// Exportconst json = await df.toJSON({ pretty: true })const csv = await df.toCSV({ delimiter: "\t" })These are all sugar over existing methods — shape() calls describe(), valueCounts() uses groupBy().aggregate(), fillNull() and cast() use computed().

 Progress tracking